DorkOS

 • Click the refresh button in the command palette

-• Or call the API with ?refresh=true
+• Call the API with ?refresh=true

 API